Permafrost/Tundra/README.md

       * [XML]: optionally specify a recognized [XML] MIME media type, such as "text/xml" or "application/xml", or a type that includes a "+xml" suffix.
+    * `$namespace` is a list of namespace prefixes and the URIs they map to, used when parsing and emitting [XML] content with elements in one or more namespaces.
     * `$schema` is the fully-qualified name of the parsing schema to use when parsing `$content` as [XML] or Flat File content, and can have the following values: